Aitia-IIOT/aims-demo-ml-provider/documents/system_design_description.md

 API:

-- Implements the fetch-detection service using the database
+- Implements the `fetch-detections` service using the database

 **Database**